 Freespace fans vs Wing Commander fans, although both fandoms treat it as more of a friendly rivalry anymore (that there is a major Wing Commander mod for Freespace is telling).
 Freespace fans and Battlecruiser 3000 AD fans had a more bitter enmity, mainly due to an incident where Battlecruiser's creator made a bid for buying Freespace's license, and the resulting Flame War.

-Rather odd as the users of the Workshop show heavy support for having the Mario-expy hat in the game, and eventually got it in.
+Rather odd as the users of the Workshop showed heavy support for having the Mario-expy hat in the game, and eventually got it in.

-Much like the Spyro the Dragon example above, Crash Bandicoot has rivalries between people who accept all of the games, people who like everything up until the Radical Entertainment games, people who like everything except Crash Bandicoot 4: It's About Time, people who hate anything post-Naughty Dog, and people who like the Radical games but don't like the rest.
+Crash Bandicoot has rivalries between people who accept all of the games, people who like everything except the Radical Entertainment games, people who like everything except Crash Bandicoot 4: It's About Time, people who hate anything post-Naughty Dog, and people who like the Radical games but don't like the rest.

 The main reason the two are in rivalry with each other is the differences in mechanics.
 Some feel Guilty Gear had a better fighting system due to its technicalities and depth and felt that BlazBlue dumbed it down too much, while others feel that Guilty Gear is too difficult to get into and feel that BlazBlue's accessibility makes it a better game.
-There are other things such as the guard primer system, the way barriers work, floatiness, and other mechanics that Guilty Gear fans didn't like in BlazBlue, but that would require an essay to get into detail.
-Fortunately, it appears Arc System Works has become quite Genre Savvy about this, as for the new entry in the series, BlazBlue: Chrono Phantasma, they've attempted to blend the good aspects of both games together in an attempt to win over the alienated Guilty Gear fans and keep the current BlazBlue fanbase.
+There are other things such as the Guard Primer system, the way Barriers work, floatiness, and other mechanics that Guilty Gear fans didn't like in BlazBlue, but that would require an essay to get into detail.
+Fortunately, it appears Arc System Works has realized this, as for the third entry in the BB series, Chronophantasma, they attempted to blend the good aspects of both games together in an attempt to win over the alienated Guilty Gear fans and keep the current BlazBlue fanbase.